Japan Adopts Peppol Network for e-Invoicing: Qualified Invoice Method

 In order to comply with this system, invoice issuers must submit an application to the tax office to get a consumption tax ID that will need to appear on invoices compliant with the new system called “qualified invoices”.

 Japan is in the process of developing its e-invoicing project based on the Peppol standard.
 Peppol is a common and interoperable standard that aims to promote the development of cross-border e-Procurement.

 EIPA and the Japanese government have been working together with OpenPEPPOL to develop a Japanese standard that meets the country's legal and business requirements since September 2021.
 The basis of the Japanese model is PINT, the international version of Peppol based on BIS Billing 3.0.
 This version is designed to meet international requirements and allows local specifications to be added.

 Its goal is to facilitate a digital transformation in the country by promoting the use of technology for the management and exchange of standardized documents.
 Digitizing the entire invoicing and administrative process will make Japanese companies more efficient and productive.
 EDICOM is a member of EIPA and will support Japanese companies in their digital transformation.

-There has been no obligation in the country to issue and receive electronic invoices, however EIPA recommends companies to use PEPPOL-compatible e-Invoicing software by October 2022.
+The implementation of Peppol in Japan means that the public administration and its suppliers will be able to exchange their electronic documents in Peppol format.
+There has been no obligation in the country to issue and receive electronic invoices, however EIPA recommends companies to use Peppol-compatible e-Invoicing software by October 2023.

-United Kingdom, Germany, France, Spain, Sweden, Italy, Poland, Norway, Netherlands, Denmark, Finland, Belgium, Austria, Iceland, Greece, Portugal, are some of the countries that belong to the PEPPOL network.
+In Europe, United Kingdom, Germany, France, Spain, Sweden, Italy, Poland, Norway, Netherlands, Denmark, Finland, Belgium, Austria, Iceland, Greece, Portugal, are some of the countries that belong to the Peppol network.